angristan/local-dns-resolver/README.md

 # ArchLinux-DNS-server
-This script with install a local DNS server on you Arch Linux computer, and will directly communicate with the root servers securely (DNSSEC).
+This script with install a local DNS server on you Arch Linux (or Arch-based) computer, and will directly communicate with the root servers securely (DNSSEC).

 ## Use

+You must choose one of the two scripts.
+You *CAN'T* use them both.

+They both must be run as root.

 ### Unbound
 `wget https://raw.githubusercontent.com/Angristan/ArchLinux-DNS-server/master/unbound-install.sh`